bitnami/containers/soldevelo/kafka/README.md

-# Bitnami package for Apache Kafka
+# Soldevelo package for Apache Kafka

 ## What is Apache Kafka?